 Linfield dropped its fourth straight contest with the loss, and now sits at 1-13 in NWC play and 2-18 on the season overall.

-Tyra Barawis (Soph., Albany, Ore.) came off the bench and scored a season-high 12 points, and Kaely Maltman (Jr., Sandy, Ore.) and Taylor Solomon (Soph., Kirkland, Wash.) added eight points apiece for the ‘Cats.
-Tegan Grunwald (Fr., Philomath, Ore.) scored two points and grabbed five rebounds while playing outstanding defense for Linfield.
+Tyra Barawis came off the bench and scored a season-high 12 points, and Kaely Maltman (Sr., Sandy, Ore.) and Taylor Solomon (Jr., Kirkland, Wash.) added eight points apiece for the ‘Cats.
+Tegan Grunwald scored two points and grabbed five rebounds while playing outstanding defense for Linfield.

 Both teams were sloppy with the ball, as three total turnovers in the first minute prevented any scoring.
 Lahue responded to a 3-pointer from Solomon with eight straight points, as the Pirates jumped in front 8-3.

 Grunwald fought for an offensive rebound and then dished the ball out to Katelyn Henson (Jr., Camas, Wash.) who drained a three.
 Maltman followed with a layup on the Wildcats’ next possession to knot the score at eight apiece.

 The Pirates (18-6, 11-4 NWC) fought back, however, and a slick give-and-go from McConnell to Travis came in the midst of a 12-0 Whitworth run.
 A three from Solomon with 8:33 to go finally ended the nearly six-minute dry spell, and put the score at 20-11 in favor of the Pirates.

 Back-to-back treys from Travis and Lauren Picha pushed Whitworth in front by 16 and forced Linfield to burn a timeout with 6:24 left until the break.
 The Pirates continued to add to their lead, as a pair of free throws from Lahue put the score at 31-13 in the closing minutes.